Table of contents

 The sad fact that most of what HR does would not be considered exciting at best is one of the reasons for the next myth about human resources.

-7. HR is the Debbie Downer of the workplace
+HR Is the Debbie Downer of the Workplace

 The HR job description is similar to a witch’s brew.
 Except instead of bat tails and lizard tails you have stuff like compliance and employee reviews.
 No one likes being judged or receiving bad news.
 It just so happens that both fall under the HR job description.
 Obviously, this helps perpetuate the myth of HR as a kind of gloomy angel of death, always waiting to scythe down the next underperforming employee but that’s not entirely the case.